Aunt Vadge: vaginal fistula from cancer needs care

 Dear Aunt Vadge,

-I have a vaginal fistula that is too large and the surrounding skin in too poor of condition to stitch, which all was a result of having cervical cancer six years ago, and eventually the damage from the radiation has evolved into the condition I am in now.
-I have seen a good doctor and he has suggested that I get a colonoscopy bag.
+I have a vaginal fistula that is too large and the surrounding skin in too poor a condition to stitch, all a result of cervical cancer six years ago – the radiation damage has evolved into the condition I’m in now.
+I’ve seen a good doctor and he has suggested I get a colostomy bag.

-In the meantime, while waiting for surgery I am unable to keep the area clean and dry.
-I soak in hot water several times a day, but the soothing only lasts as long as I’m in the hot water.
-I am 65 years old and from the U.S.
+In the meantime, while waiting for surgery, I can’t keep the area clean and dry.
+I soak in hot water several times a day, but the relief only lasts as long as I’m in the water.
+I’m 65 and from the US.

 Do you have any suggestions for me until my surgery?
 Thanks for your time and help.